estevesnp/super-note/README.md

 ### Backend

-- Create a `.env` file in the project's root with the same schema as '.env.sample'
+- Create a `.env` file in the project's root with the same schema as `.env.sample`
 - Configure your `.env` with the propper values
 - Build with `go build -o super-note ./cmd/server`
 - Run it with `./super-note`